The basics

-How to read your hospital bill (and spot errors most people miss)
+How to read your hospital bill (and spot the errors most people miss)

 8 min read

 Hospital bills are confusing on purpose.
-That might sound cynical, but the billing system wasn't designed for patients.
-It was designed for insurers, government auditors, and billing departments.
-The codes, abbreviations, and formatting assume you already know what you're looking at.
-Most people don't.
+That sounds cynical, but the format wasn't built for patients.
+It was built for insurers, auditors, and billing departments.
+The codes and abbreviations assume you already know what you're looking at.
+Most people don't, and that's exactly where money leaks out.

-Most hospitals send you a “summary bill” first.
-It shows a total amount, maybe a few line items, and a due date.
-This is not the document you need.
+Most hospitals send a summary billfirst: a total, a few grouped charges, a due date.
+It's not the document you need.

-What you want is the itemized bill.
-This lists every individual charge: every procedure, every medication, every supply.
-Federal law gives you the right to request an itemized bill at no charge.
-Call the billing department and say: “I'd like an itemized statement with CPT codes and individual charges for each service rendered.”
-They must provide it within 30 days.
+What you want is the itemized bill: every procedure, medication, and supply on its own line, each with a code.
+Federal law gives you the right to one at no charge.
+Call billing and say: “I'd like an itemized statement with CPT codes and individual charges for each service.”
+They generally must provide it.

 1. Duplicate charges

-The same procedure appears twice on the same date of service.
-This happens more often than you'd expect, especially when a bill passes through multiple departments.
-Look for the same CPT code appearing on two or more lines for the same date.
+The same code appears twice for the same date of service.
+It happens most when a bill passes through several departments.
+Scan for a repeated CPT code on the same day.

 2. Upcoding